 The introduction to the book begins with an engaging story of indigo plantation in South Asia and the world, touching upon the various aspects of historical research on the subject and its conceptual underpinnings.
 In chapter one, the author introduces the reader to the world of indigo plantation with a focus on the diaspora.
 Starting with the Caribbean indigo, he visits the indigo industry in Saint Domingue, Guatemala and Carolina before he turns to Bengal in India – the main location of his study.
 In this detour, he gathers valuable information on the scientific aspects of indigo cultivation and dye making, and the international trading that influenced the indigo industry in India as well.

 Chapter two, ‘The course of colonial modernity’, starts with a glance at the politico-economic aspect of indigo cultivation in the emerging British colony in Bengal.
 It examines in detail the landscape, land rights and the need for improvement in the province, especially its Tirhut region, in the context of white planters’ initiatives to promote indigo cultivation.
-To understand the problems, the developments in Bengal are compared with those in the Doab and other parts of the country.
-However, what is of greater importance here is the author’s effort to relate developments in indigo cultivation in India to advances in agricultural chemistry in Europe, France and Britain in particular.
-The scientific discoveries and experiments concerning the different indigo varieties abroad very much encouraged the new initiatives to promote indigo industry in India.
-It is demonstrated how the new findings about the plant and its industrial processing there influenced the industry in India.
+To understand the problems, developments in Bengal are compared with those in the Doab and other parts of the country.
+However, what is of greater importance here is the author’s effort to relate developments in indigo cultivation in India to advances in agricultural chemistry in Europe, and particularly in France and Britain.
+The scientific discoveries and experiments concerning the different indigo varieties abroad very much encouraged the new initiatives to promote the indigo industry in India.
+It is demonstrated how the new findings about the plant and its industrial processing in Europe influenced the industry in India.
 Chapter three deals with the commercial and marketing aspects of the industry in the country.

 Chapter four recounts the establishment of agricultural institutions at many places in north India, such as Pusa, Dholi, Sabour, Dalsingserai, Peeprah in Bihar, and Dhasana near Delhi.
 The chapter is, however, problematic in its nomenclature and content.
 The use of the phrase ‘Local science’ is somewhat confusing – this normally connotes indigenous science, but it is not used in that sense here.
 Likewise, as to the second part of the chapter heading –‘agricultural institutions in the Age of Nationalism’ – Kumar talks very little about nationalism while writing about the establishment of agricultural institutions.
 It may be noted that nationalism was fast emerging in north India around this time, especially around Pusa where the first major Imperial Agricultural Institute was founded in 1905.
 As such the projected points of focus of the chapter remain largely ambiguous and unconnected.